04 Apr Why are Hospital Cleanrooms Important in Modern Healthcare?

 Airflow

-Another key factor that is managed in hospital cleanrooms is airflow, with its direction, velocity, and volume carefully controlled.
+Another key factor that is managed in hospital cleanrooms is airflow; its direction, velocity, and volume are often carefully controlled.

 In operating rooms, for example, laminar airflow (also called unidirectional airflow) is used over the operating table to prevent dangerous infections that may occur during surgery.
 The speed or velocity of the air is also important, as the faster the speed of the air, the cleaner the area around the patient is.